 Because of our lack of planning, we were stuck.
 We didn’t stow my Harley Davidson motorcycle in the toy hauler garage.
 The storm was packing 70-90mph winds with driving rain and sea water.
 We could not even relocate the motorcycle that was parked a hundred yards away.

+Several mistakes were made.
 We weren’t familiar with safe evacuation procedures, safety locations and all our belongings were in disarray.
-On top of this, our two Maine Coon Cat’s carriers were stored up in our toy hauler’s garage bunks (which we needed electricity to access).
 We weren’t prepared to evacuate.
-We weren’t prepared for anything.
+In fact, we weren’t prepared for anything.

 Storm Preparation for RVers